Deploying Grafana to Kubernetes

 Creating the Kubernetes Cluster

-To better understand how Grafana works, we are going to use it to monitor a Kubernetes cluster.
+To better understand how Grafana works, we will use it to monitor a Kubernetes cluster.
 You can use any managed cloud cluster or even Minikube.
-This showcases one of the major benefits of Grafana: interoperability.
-Whether it's your cloud cluster or monitoring tools, there are many options that this tool can integrate with.
+This showcases one of Grafana's major benefits: interoperability.
+Whether it's your cloud cluster or monitoring tools, this tool can integrate with many options.

-In this tutorial, we are going to use GKE (Google Kubernetes Engine), the managed Kubernetes service of Google Cloud.
+In this tutorial, we will use GKE (Google Kubernetes Engine), Google Cloud's managed Kubernetes service.
 If you are using GKE, your Google Cloud project should be linked to a billing account.
-You should also enable the Kubernetes API and install Google Cloud SDK.
+You should also enable the Kubernetes API and install the Google Cloud SDK.

 If you are going to use another cloud provider, you can follow almost the same steps shown here, except for some commands specific to Google Cloud Platform (GCP).